-Some months back, the Female Artists’ Platform, an initiative of African Artists Foundation had its annual exhibition and workshop in Lagos.
+Some months back, the Female Artists’ Platform, an initiative of the African Artists Foundation had its annual exhibition and workshop in Lagos.
 The exhibition was titled “Design is the Personality of an Idea”, a combination of film, fashion, painting, photography, digital collage, and sound by eight diverse artists.
 The curator’s goal on this diverse collaboration was ‘to create full worlds with the precision and intentionality inherent in the concept of design’.
 They presented a worldview shaped by their experiences with the male or female being, distinct, complete, and in some cases more complex than the other.
 Five of the 8 artists – Nkechi Ebubedike, Modupeola Fadugba, Akwaeke Emezi, Nkiruka Oparah and The Venus Bushfires – are Nigerians, while the other three, Joana Choumali, Selly Raby Kane and Moonchild Sanelly are from Cote d’Ivoire, Senegal and South Africa respectively.

 The exhibition generated arguments that led to many questions and sentiments for and against gender focus group exhibitions.
-One of it was, “if the artist’s gender is irrelevant in art, why organize an exhibition presenting works by female artists only?”
+One of it was, “if the artist’s gender is irrelevant in art, why organise an exhibition presenting works by female artists only?”
 One way to answer this question might be a reference to the concept of the exhibition itself.
 It was conceptualized to start erasing the notion of homogeneity in subjects covered by female artists.
 A mixed group exhibition could not have achieved this purpose.
 Another argument points that “an artist is an artist is an artist” and gender labels only diminishes the importance of the artist.
 This perspective is understandable and fundamental.
 The essence of female group exhibitions or any gender focus platform is not to diminish the work of women artists but to enhance their visibility in a market where their male contemporaries enjoy more representation and control.
 Whether this control is deliberate or an unconscious design by stakeholders is debatable.

-Analysis and understanding of female artists’ works also suffer poor interpretation.
+Analysis and understanding of female artists’ works also suffer from poor interpretation.
 They are often limited to their femininity and a singular point of view.
 Looking through the works at this exhibition, there is no one way to describe what one sees, hears and reads.

 Nkechi Ebubedike’s The Bright Boys, for instance, is a digital print distorting stereotypical media images of the masculinity of American black men.
 She puts the images in a more positive context of form and colour, using her experiences with men elsewhere to paint a wider view than just the American one.
 Whereas, Nkiruka Oparah creates a remarkably personal and intimate space in a full exhibition room with digital collaged portraits on textiles, hanging from the ceiling.
 The layered portraits are accompanied by the poem Love, unrequited, placed on the floor beneath the works.
 While Ebubedike looks at a single subject from a global context, Oparah retreats into an inner space shutting the world out.